Wakeley

 Wakeley has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly affect an area's performance.
-AreaSearch identified nine projects likely impacting the region.
-Key initiatives include 239 Canley Vale Road Development, EVO Fairfield, Fairfield Hospital Redevelopment, and Fairfield Showground Community and Events Centre.
-The following list details those most relevant.
+Area infrastructure significantly impacts regional performance.
+AreaSearch identified nine key projects expected to influence the area.
+Notable initiatives include: 239 Canley Vale Road Development, EVO Fairfield, Fairfield Hospital Redevelopment, and Fairfield Showground Community and Events Centre.

 Professional plan users can use the search below to filter and access additional projects.